-Even if your child already has an IEP (Individual Education Plan), remember, it’s just a “plan.”
-For your child to get the full advantage (and hopefully significant progress) from the IEP, your participation in and preparation for its implementation is critical.
+Even if your child already has an IEP (Individualized Education Program), remember, it’s just a plan.
+For your child to take full advantage of the IEP, and hopefully make significant progress, your participation in and preparation for its implementation is critical.

 Here are 10 homework assignments to help your child to make a successful transition into the new school year:

-2. Photocopy the IEP document and go over it with a highlighter.
+- Photocopy the IEP and go over it with a highlighter.
 Make a list of anything ambiguous.
-Example: You recall the principal at the IEP meeting saying that your child would have a 1:1 aide but it is not in the services listing.
+Example: You recall the principal at the IEP meeting saying that your child would have a 1:1 aide, but it is not in the services listing.
 Write a letter or email to the special ed director (or your child’s case manager) asking for clarification.
-See www.aboutautismlaw.com for sample letters.
+See wrightslaw.com for sample letters.
 Hopefully, you electronically recorded the IEP meeting so that you can transcribe the principal’s statement to include in your letter.
 (Your right to audio record IEP meetings varies by state.
-See your state code of education or seek guidance from your state’s Protection & Advocacy agency.)
+See your state’seducation regulations.)

-4. Schedule a meeting with your child’s teacher to review your child’s IEP.
-This is a great time to provide the teacher with special insight as to your child’s learning style, ask questions about homework or provide information if your child is on a special diet.
+- Schedule a meeting with your child’s teacher to review your child’s IEP.
+This is a great time to provide the teacher with special insight into your child’s learning style, ask questions about homework, or provide information if your child is on a special diet.
 For many children, it is also a good idea for the child to meet the teacher as well as any other service providers.
 If your child will be attending a new school this is a great time for a tour of the campus to help ease any first-day-of-school anxiety.

-7. Districts are legally obligated to provide transportation if the child’s unique needs require it (i.e., child cannot safely and effectively walk to school) and/or the child’s IEP places him in a school that is not his neighborhood school.
-Unless you prefer to do pick up and delivery yourself, contact the transportation department to ensure your child has been assigned to a bus route.
-Discuss any special needs like car seats, transitioning at the pick-up/drop-off location or whether an aide will be riding the bus with your child.
+- Districts are legally obligated to provide transportation if the child’s unique needs require it (i.e., child cannot safely and effectively walk to school) and/or the IEP places the child in a school that is not his neighborhood school.
+Unless you prefer to do pick-up and delivery yourself, contact the transportation department to ensure your child has been assigned to a bus route.
+Discuss any special needs like car seats, transitioning at the pick-up/drop-off location, or whether an aide will be riding the bus with your child.

-9. Sign up to volunteer at your child’s school (this may involve a background check and/or fingerprinting) even if it means taking off time from work.
-This is one of the best ways to see your child’s progress and challenges first hand (while providing support to your child’s school).
+- Sign up to volunteer at your child’s school (this may involve a background check and/or fingerprinting), even if it means taking off time from work.
+This is one of the best ways to see your child’s progress and challenges firsthand, while providing support to your child’s school.
 This is typically far more effective and insightful than simply doing an observation.
-Remember, you have the same right to volunteer at school and in your child’s classroom as any parent of a regular education child.
+Remember, you have the same right to volunteer at school and in your child’s classroom as any other parent.
 A district cannot create a volunteer policy that only applies to special education parents.